cloudnative-pg/cloudnative-pg/docs/src/replication.md

 # Replication

-Physical replication is one of the strengths of PostgreSQL and one of the reasons why some of the world's largest organizations in the world have chosen it for the management of their data in business continuity contexts.
+Physical replication is one of the strengths of PostgreSQL and one of the reasons why some of the largest organizations in the world have chosen it for the management of their data in business continuity contexts.
 Primarily used to achieve high availability, physical replication also allows scale-out of read-only workloads and offloading some work from the primary.